 - Melt in 1 more tablespoon of butter, and take it off the heat.

 - Mix in the tablespoon of miso.
 Miso actually loses its flavor the more it’s heated, so do this off the heat.
 There’s plenty of residual heat in the pan to melt down the miso paste.

-Enjoy chicken and sauce!
+Enjoy the chicken with the sauce!